-Pseudo-Ingulf's 'Historia Monasterii Croylandensis' seems to be embellished from Malmesbury, or perhaps they have a common lost source, both 'uniquely' stating that the battlefield was at 'Bruneford' and both mistaken that Constantine died on the battlefield.
+Pseudo-Ingulf's 'Historia Monasterii Croylandensis' seems to be embellished from Malmesbury, or perhaps they have a common lost source, both being mistaken that Constantine died on the battlefield.
 It says:

 The renowned king Edward having filled the measure of his days, his son Athelstan succeeded him.
 Anlaf, the son of Sitric, the former king of Northumbria, having risen in rebellion against him, and a most fierce war being carried on, Constantine, king of the Scots, and Eugenius, king of the Cumbrians, and an infinite multitude of other barbarian kings and earls entered into a strict confederacy with the said Anlaf; upon which, all of these, with the nations subject to them, went forth to engage with king Athelstan at Brunford in Northumbria.
 When, however, the said king of the English approached with his army, although the barbarian beforenamed had collected together an infinite multitude of the Danes, Norwegians, Scots, and Picts, either through distrust of conquering, or in accordance with the usual craftiness of his nation, he preferred to resort to stratagem, when protected by the shades of night, rather than engage in open combat.